RetroStack/TRS-80_Model-I_Mini-Monitor/README.md

 - A front 5mm LED replaces the original mechanical power button.
 - Optional IR receiver tunnel on the bottom allows remote use without spoiling the front aesthetic.

 All mechanical parts are provided as STL files suitable for FDM printing.
-The design uses snap-fit geometry and tabs to secure the LCD and speakers.
-The back shell provides mounting points for the main PCB and a clean, top-back control area so modern buttons remain accessible yet hidden.
-Make sure to use the plastic buttons provided in the original case.
+The design uses snap-fit and tabs to secure the LCD and speakers.
+The back shell provides mounting points for the main PCB and a control area so modern function buttons remain accessible yet hidden.
+Make sure to use the plastic buttons provided in the original case and don't throw them out with the donor case.

 ### Assembly Guide